numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Could store the array very efficiently, since it knows that there are only 3 categories.
-Since a categorical in this sense knows almost nothing about the data stored in it, few operations makes, sense, although equality probably does:
+Since a categorical in this sense knows almost nothing about the data stored in it, few operations makes, sense, although equality does:

     >>> breakfast2 = array(["eggs", "eggs", "eggs", "eggs"], dtype=cat)
     >>> breakfast == breakfast2